SCAT Uncovers ATLAS's First Tidal Disruption Event ATLAS18mlw: A Faint and Fast TDE in a Quiescent Balmer Strong Galaxy: Discussion

 This goal requires the expansion of spectroscopic classification surveys to match the growing flood of transient discoveries each night.
 Even now, the number of discovered transients is roughly an order of magnitude higher than the number of transients classified spectroscopically.
 One obvious improvement is the robotizing of existing classification surveys to improve efficiency.
 For instance, the SCAT survey is currently classically scheduled and observed with 323 classifications in the last year, representing $\sim 13$\% of all classified transients.
 After the ongoing robotizing of the UH88 telescope\footnote{This effort is funded by an NSF Major Research Instrumentation Program (MRI) grant (Award Number: 1920392).} is completed in late 2022, this number is expected to increase to $\sim 1200$ per year.

 Sources like ATLAS18mlw show that even with minimal data, important conclusions can be drawn and comparisons to very well-studied objects can be made.
-In particular, the host galaxies of sources like ATLAS18mlw can and should be incorporated into TDE population studies as these samples grow.
+In particular, the host galaxies of sources like ATLAS18mlw can and should be incorporated into TDE population studies as these samples grow, although quantification of the reliability of source classifications as TDEs will be important.

 \acknowledgments